 Black Women and the Great Depression

-“In every place where there could be discrimination, black women were doubly disadvantaged,” says Cheryl Greenberg, a historian at Trinity College.
+“In every place where there could be discrimination, Black women were doubly disadvantaged,” says Cheryl Greenberg, a historian at Trinity College.
 “More white women were going into the workforce because they could and because they had to.
 Black women had been in the workforce since 1865.
 Black families had virtually never been able to survive on a single wage.”

-One-fifth of all Americans receiving federal relief during the Great Depression were black, most in the rural South, according to Kennedy.
-Yet “farm workers and domestic workers—the two main places you found black women— had no pension or safety net,” says Greenberg, referring to their exclusion from the 1935 Social Security Act.
+One-fifth of all Americans receiving federal relief during the Great Depression were Black, most in the rural South, according to Kennedy.
+Yet “farm workers and domestic workers—the two main places you found Black women— had no pension or safety net,” says Greenberg, referring to their exclusion from the 1935 Social Security Act.
 Rather than fire domestic help, private employers could simply pay them less without legal repercussions.

 All federal relief programs were administered locally, meaning discrimination was rife, according to Watkins.
-Despite these obstacles, Roosevelt’s “Black Cabinet,” led by Mary McLeod Bethune, ensured nearly every New Deal agency had a black advisor.
+Despite these obstacles, Roosevelt’s “Black Cabinet,” led by Mary McLeod Bethune, ensured nearly every New Deal agency had a Black advisor.
 The number of African-Americans working in government tripled.

 Rosie The Riveter

 By 1940, only 15 percent of married women were employed vs. nearly 50 percent of single women.
 But the stigma around married women taking jobs from men was set aside as America hurtled toward World War II.
 As men were deployed overseas, women were called to take their places in manufacturing roles on the home front.
-Icons like Rosie the Riveter celebrated women’s newly expanded contributions in the workforce—at least until the war’s end.
+Icons like Rosie the Riveter celebrated women’s newly expanded contributions to the workforce—at least until the war’s end.